w3c/wai-quick-start/source/designing.html.erb.md

 {:/}

 {:.attach_permalink}
-## Provide clear feedback
+## Provide easily identifiable feedback

 Provide feedback for interactions, such as confirming form submission, alerting the user when something goes wrong, or notifying the user of changes on the page.
+Instructions should be easy to identify.
 Important feedback that requires user action should be presented in a prominent style.
-Instructions should be clear and easy to follow.

 {::nomarkdown}
 <%= example :start %>